7 Micro-Civic Interventions That Actually Change Your Neighborhood

 What exactly are micro-civic interventions?

-Does this actually lead to policy change?
+Do micro-civic interventions actually lead to policy change?

-How much does this cost?
+How much do micro-civic interventions cost?

-Almost nothing for most interventions.
+Almost nothing for most micro-civic interventions.
 Guerilla garden: maybe forty bucks in seeds.
 Permanent breakfast: cost of coffee and donuts.
 Little Free Library: build from scrap or buy for under a hundred.
 Digital coordination: free.
 Most expensive thing in this article is air sensors at seventy to eighty dollars each.
-If money’s the barrier, you’re picking the wrong intervention.
+If money’s the barrier, you’re picking the wrong micro-civic intervention.
 Choose something cheaper.

 Leave a Reply